Skip to main content

 Finance Degree Courses

 This is an introductory course to the Student Managed Investment Fund.
 It examines the issues involved in the management and investment strategies of a portfolio of financial assets.
 Students are required to attend Student Investment Fund meetings.
 Student members research prospective stocks, generate reports, make decisions to invest or liquidate, and execute the trades.
 Any recommendation to buy, sell, or retain a position in a security is presented to all student team members and to the Faculty Advisor.
-Repeatable up to a maximum of 3 credits.
-Prerequisite: Investments major or approval of instructor.
+Prerequisite: FIN 310 and Finance or Banking and Financial Economics majors or approval of instructor.
 Repeatable to 3.00 credits.
-F,S.
+F.

 FIN 360.
 Capital Market Financing and Investment Strategies.
 3 Credits.